-11 Remove eye protection by pulling the string from behind the head and dispose of it safely.
+- 11 Remove eve protection by pulling the string

 - 12 Perform hand hygiene on gloved hands.

 - 15 Remove rubber boots without touching them (or overshoes if wearing shoes).
 If the same boots are to be used outside of the high-risk zone, keep them on but clean and decontaminate appropriately before leaving the doffing area.2

 - 16 Perform hand hygiene on gloved hands.